kognise/obsidian-aviation/FAR/Volume 3/G Air carriers and operators for compensation or hire  certification and operations/0137 Agricultural aircraft operations.md

 \(a\) No person may operate an aircraft unless a facsimile of the agricultural aircraft operator certificate, under which the operation is conducted, is carried on that aircraft.
 The facsimile shall be presented for inspection upon the request of the Administrator or any Federal, State, or local law enforcement officer.

-\(b\) Notwithstanding part 91 of this chapter, the registration and airworthiness certificates issued for the aircraft need not be carried in the aircraft.
+\(b\) Notwithstanding [[Volume 2/F Air traffic and general operating rules/0091 General operating and flight rules.md|part 91 of this chapter]], the registration and airworthiness certificates issued for the aircraft need not be carried in the aircraft.
 However, when those certificates are not carried in the aircraft they shall be kept available for inspection at the base from which the dispensing operation is conducted.

 \[Doc.
 No. 1464, 30 FR 8106, June 24, 1965, as amended by Amdt.
 137-3, 33 FR 9601, July 2, 1968\]